gmc-code/PC-microbit-micropython/docs/breadboard_quizzes/Potentiometer_ordering.rst

 -------------------

 | Put the instructions in the correct order to create a low-threshold safety sensor switch.
-| If the dial value on Pin 2 drops strictly below 500, a warning indicator light on Pin 0 must switch to fully ON.
+| If the potentiometer value on Pin 2 drops strictly below 500, a warning indicator light on Pin 0 must switch to fully ON.

 .. ordering::
     :theme: light